keploy/community-blog/clieivyv20hd4yanv9iushxy6.md

 ---

-We all like shopping, right?
-Let me tell you of this one time I really wanted to get myself thigh high black boots and when I checked on Amazon, the boots weren't available in stock.
-But I was really desperate so I would check Amazon twice or thrice everyday, to the point that it became annoying and it looked like the boots were neither going to be back in stock nor in my cupboard anytime soon.
-I wanted a way for Amazon to message me as soon as those boots were available.
+Let me tell you about the time I desperately wanted thigh-high black boots.
+I checked Amazon daily, sometimes two or three times, only to find they were out of stock.
+It became frustrating and time-consuming, and I thought: *Wouldn't it be great if Amazon could notify me the moment those boots were back in stock?*

 ## What are Webhooks?

-I got to know that apart from APIs, there are something called as Webhooks. **Webhooks** allow to notify external services when some event occurs.
-When the specified event occurs, Webhooks help send POST requests to all the URLs given by the user.
-I wish I had known this earlier and could use this for Amazon to notify me.
-Definitely, it would've been better to receive a POST request of the boots are available, rather than continuously opening Amazon and checking if they're available or not..
+This brings us to the concept of **webhooks**.
+Unlike APIs, webhooks allow external services to notify you when a specific event occurs.
+For example, if Amazon had a webhook, it could send a notification to your application the moment those boots became available.
+Webhooks achieve this by sending POST requests to a URL you specify, enabling real-time updates without the need for constant manual checks.

 ## How webhooks are different from API's?

-Webhooks are a kind of **reverse API**, it calls you instead of you calling it.
-You obtain data from an API by "polling" which is the method by which your application periodically sends requests to an API server to check for updated data.
-On the other hand, a webhook enables the provider to push data to your application as soon as an event takes place.
-While webhooks allow the server to deliver you info as soon as something happens, APIs must frequently get data from a server.
+Think of webhooks as a kind of *reverse API*.
+Instead of your application repeatedly requesting (or "polling") data from a server, webhooks push updates to you as events occur.
+This fundamental difference makes webhooks ideal for real-time notifications, while APIs are better suited for scenarios requiring on-demand data retrieval.

+## Setting Up a Webhook for GitHub Stars

 Now that we know the difference between the two let's dive right into making a webhook for ourselves.

-First up, we're going to open this [**Github link**](https://github.com/twiliodeved/webhooks-course) and **fork** it, so that we could make our own changes.
+1. **Fork a GitHub Repository:** Start by [forking a repository](https://github.com/TwilioDevEd/webhooks-course).
+This will create a personal copy you can modify.

 ![Github repo](https://cdn-images-1.medium.com/max/1200/1*PuGPE1OMPkDcMwf_GoH5LQ.png align="left")